 But is a hysterectomy really the best option for every woman?

-The short answer is no. While having a hysterectomy may be the only choice for many women, it might not be necessary for others—and that may include you.
+The short answer is no. While having a hysterectomy may be the only choice for some women, it might not be necessary for others—and that may include you.
 Therefore, getting a second opinion is a good idea.

 Signs That You Need a Hysterectomy